taborgreat/creative-ideas/archived/plan.md

 //mumble

+App

+Account tab

+Tree view

+Add phone number to user db and menu to add (check its phone number format)

+In account view, check if number added
+If so set number otherwise leave null
+If phone number show add phone number on schedule and remove if added

+Backend endpoint checks every 1 minute schedules in db and if is now and has phone number, sends a text to every number

+If schedule has phone n

+Make edit notes save notes ✅

+Make prestige add lines and date in markup
+With reflection area

+Add goal properties based off stored values/goal setting per prestige generation

+Store and retrieve nodes from mongo database

+Decide how to propagate values

+Nodes zoom in and words get bigger snd can see more detail in section,

+Or you zoom out and words get smaller but you can see more of tree

+Folders: group nodes that have more than 2 children into groups that are end nodes with name of node and then number which shows children (10 children) and once you select it the branch shows

+Organize everything into react (make root node have special diary/time properties)

+Insert nodes in between

+Move node (and branch) to new parent

+Divider nodes - no schedule

+Directory view -like file with list and keys to navigate .
+Get parent and children of nodeselected and navigate with that

+First person view- nodeselected at bottom, all nodes above in grid with key to navigate

+Node separated by comma

+Loop to seperate them and run endpoint

 custom predefined branxh systems with widgets
 ex: self-mind-emotions : track values (happiness, fatigue, etc) then build custom widgets in react to view the data